Family Partnership

 Parent Perspective

 When a family knows they have medical insurance for both the mother and baby for the first year of life, it allows them to feel more peaceful.
 Not having insurance after the baby is born could impact your family finances and potentially your child’s access to medical care, adding additional stress for the family.
-Relationships shouldn’t depend on having insurance, but the impact can affect their well-being.— ERH Family Network Collaborative Parent Leader
+Relationships shouldn’t depend on having insurance, but the impact can affect their well-being.— Nurture Connection Family Network Collaborative Parent Leader

 We Will Succeed Only When We Partner with Families